 55 Liverpool Road Burwood is a Federation era dwelling with elements of Federation Queen Anne and Federation Bungalow.
 It appears to be in fair condition, however unsympathetic hardstand parking detracts somewhat from the aesthetic of the dwelling.
 Historica aerial imagery shows that it does not appear any significant external alterations have occurred since 1943.

-does not app ear any si

-59 Hoskins

-Liverpool Estate

-Road

-Burwood
+59 Liverpool Road Burwood

 Lavinia

 59 Liverpool Road Burwood is a Federation Bungalow style dwelling which appears to have had minimal changes externally since 1943 (historical aerial imagery comparison).